zextras/tech-doc/source/carbonio/_management/backup.rst

 up.

 -  Mount a storage device at your target location.
-We use the default ``/opt/zextras/backup/zextras`` throughout this section; remember to replace it with the path you chose.
+We use the default :file:`/opt/zextras/backup/zextras` throughout this section; remember to replace it with the path you chose.

 .. important:: The size of the device should be at least 80% of primary + secondary volume size.

--  Set the correct permission on the backup path: ``chown zextras:zextras /opt/zextras/backup/zextras``
+-  Set the correct permission on the backup path: :command:`chown zextras:zextras /opt/zextras/backup/zextras`

 .. hint:: To avoid a flood of notifications about running operations, it is suggested to lower the default *Notification level* from